-The Copper Spur 2 Platinum is another innovative tent by Big Agnes.
-I’m going to discuss why I chose this tent for my two week Colorado Trail Hike.
-I’ll also review my first impressions, and the tents performance during the hike.
+The Big Agnes Copper Spur UL Platinum 2P is another innovative tent manufactured by Big Agnes.
+I’ll discuss why I chose this tent for my two-week Colorado Trail Hike.
+I’ll also review my first impressions and the performance of the tent during the hike.

 Why I Chose this Tent

 I’ve backpacked for about 30 years and have tried about every shelter on the market.
 I started with pop-up tents from K-mart and graduated to a Sierra Designs Clip Flashlight for my first long-distance hike.
 Then I got swept up in the ultralight movement and moved on to silnylon and cuben fiber tarps and tarp tents.
 I tried hammocks for a while, but I’m a side sleeper and could not get comfortable in hammocks.

 Now I’m old and less patient.
 I’m tired of looking for rocks to hold down stakes, condensation dripping on my head, and mosquitoes dive-bombing me under my tarp.
 Welcome the Big Agnes Copper Spur 2 Platinum @ slightly under 3 lbs.
 My requirements for the Big Agnes tent include those below.